priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### TensorFlow/Keras (Deep Learning)
+**Concept**: Deep learning frameworks for building and training neural networks with automatic differentiation and GPU support.
 **Analogy**: Like building a artificial brain with layers of neurons.
 ```python
 import tensorflow as tf